NASA-IMPACT/veda-jh-environments/README.md

 1. Each folder in this directory contains configuration files for a custom image

-2. The name of each folder will become the name of the image in JH profiles page that you select

-3. For a quick example navigate to `/docker-images/custom-examples/owslib-rio-tiler`.
+2. For a quick example navigate to `/docker-images/custom-examples/owslib-rio-tiler`.
 Note the two files that are present in this folder.
 Let's talk about each one.

 ```bash